metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Green Bay's receivers seem to have trouble gaining separation from defensive backs.

 Two sideline throws to Davante Adams have been key to getting the Packers in position for touchdowns.

+The Panthers' left tackle is a liability in protection.
+He was largely the reason a promising drive ended prematurely.